-Many is the tale told of the origin of Fort Mistake and its quaint name –
+Many is the tale told of the origin of Fort Mistake and its name

-- that the foolish British (without proper maps) were looking for Zululand in 1879 and built the fort on the wrong road facing the Transvaal,
+- that the British (without proper maps) were looking for Zululand in 1879 and built the fort on the wrong road facing the Transvaal

-- that the foolish British (again) built the fought where there was no water.
+- that the British built the fought where there was no water

 - That is was built by a prison detail of troops

-The clue to the truth lies in a series of drawings and a brief report by the famous war correspondent of the "Graphic", C.E.
+The truth lies in a series of drawings and a brief report by the famous war correspondent of the “Graphic”, C.E.
 Fripp.
 Sometime early in March 1881, after the disastrous defeat of Majuba, he was hastening down country from Newcastle.